 In this section, I’ll review all of the racial options based on how well they complement the Fighter as a whole, commenting where specific features may benefit certain subclasses.
 Races are good places to pick up abilities for certain character concepts, so if you’re thinking about playing a Fighter build but that race isn’t rated well here, it doesn’t mean your particular combination wouldn’t work or be fun to play.
 Like I said previously, it’s actually pretty difficult to make a truly bad character in 5e.

-Aarakocra (5) – A great choice for Dex based Fighters, particularly those wanting to use ranged attacks primarily.
-The Wis bump favours Samurais slightly, but any subclass which doesn’t rely on a secondary stat would work extremely well.
-Forget Polly wanting a cracker, Polly wants to kick butt!
+Aarakocra (5) – A great choice for Dex-based Fighters, particularly those wanting to use ranged attacks primarily.
+The Wis bump favors Samurais slightly, but any subclass which doesn’t rely on a secondary stat would work extremely well.
+Forget Polly wants a cracker, Polly wants to kick butt!

 Aasimar (3) – +2 to Cha is only good for face Fighters, this rating primarily comes from access to healing, a cantrip, and resistances which the Fighter would not necessarily have access to otherwise.
 The Fighter is one of the best classes to make use of the Aasimar’s special form, being able to trigger it using Action Surge to avoid wasted turns.

 Protector (1) – Flying on occasion is nice, but having no physical stat bumps will hurt and eat up your ASIs to correct it.